Sony acquires ‘Returnal’ studio Housemarque

 Housemarque’s pedigree in arcade shooters connected them with an icon from the golden age of gaming, Eugene Jarvis, who created “Defender” in 1980.
 Jarvis served as a creative consultant for “Nex Machina.”

-“It’s pretty hard to imagine a launch of a PlayStation platform without there being something from Housemarque,” Herman Hulst, head of PlayStation Worldwide Studios, told The Post.
+“It’s pretty hard to imagine a launch of a PlayStation platform without there being something from Housemarque,” Hermen Hulst, head of PlayStation Worldwide Studios, told The Post.
 “They’ve really been great at building showcases, not just talking about visual appeal, but on the audio side as well. ....
 Just like all the other teams in place, Housemarque has their own distinct style and brand, their own distinct culture.
 The games they create are just so different from everything else we’ve got, so I love the diversity of the experiences that we’re able to offer.”

 Sony said the acquisition cost is not being disclosed due to “contractual commitments," and that day-to-day operations at Housemarque will be run by current management together with PlayStation Studios External Development.